Strings Encoding

 }

-In this updated version of check_code(), the function prints a message that aims to be protected.
+In this updated version of check_code(), the function prints a message that requires to be protected.
 Since this string is large and not really sensitive, it is recommended to protect this string with the O-MVLL option: StringEncOptGlobal().

 We can trigger this kind of protection as follows: